habert-kungu/odin-project/rock/readme.md

+### Simple implementation of Rock Paper Scissors
-# This is a simple implementation of a rock paper scissors game
+- This is a simple implementation of a rock paper scissors game